 How do you conduct an evaluation interview with an employee who is underperforming?

-You may have experienced it before: an employee who cannot deliver what you expect of him, and/or one who suffers from a slump.
-The bottom line is that this employee is unable to contribute his part to the whole.
-Of course you know that you have to discuss the problem and tackle it, partly because the rest of the team may also be aware of this employee's performance.
-You cannot remain silent and will have to maintain your credibility by taking action.
+Perhaps you have experienced it before: an employee who cannot deliver what you expect of them, and/or one who is going through a rough patch.
+It boils down to the fact that this employee is failing to contribute their share to the whole.
+Of course, you know that you need to bring the problem up for discussion and address it, partly because the rest of the team is likely also aware of this employee's performance.
+Furthermore, you cannot remain silent and will need to maintain your credibility by taking action.
 But what should you say?
+Conducting an employee evaluation interview is essential in this regard.

 The starting point of such a conversation is always to bring about a change in performance, which is a strong reason not to wait any longer to have this conversation.
 If you do not do this, the employee will consider this performance as sufficient.
 To help you get started, we describe some points that you can use in this conversation.